tmeasday/meteor-router/README.markdown

 Meteor.Router.to('/news');
 ```

-*NOTE* that this doesn't reload the app, it instead uses HTML5 `pushState` to change the URL whilst remaining loaded.
+Note that this doesn't reload the app, it instead uses HTML5 `pushState` to change the URL whilst remaining loaded.

 #### Route Matches